rramoscabral/globalazurebootcamp/README.md

 - Countount Timer : '/source-code/bootcamp/Views/Shared/_Layout.cshtml
 ' <div id="CountDownTimer" data-bgcolor="#fff" data-date="2018-04-21 00:00:00" class="centered"

+- [UPDATED] Google Map Key :

+I've changed the file /Views/Shared/_Layout.cshtml.
+Now is forcing the map directly instead of reading the information in the json file defined in the Controllers.
+You need to set the API KEY and coordinates.
+The coordinates can be obtained at http://www.mapcoordinates.net/

-- Google Map Key : '/source-code/bootcamp/Views/Shared/_Map.cshtml' If you do not have any Google Maps API, you need to register and replace the key in the source code (AIzaSyCO6AXw4-I0uuUxAKBKMtoB0eUmKfobjH0) with the new Key API created.
+'/source-code/bootcamp/Views/Shared/_Map.cshtml' If you do not have any Google Maps API, you need to register and replace the key in the source code (AIzaSyCO6AXw4-I0uuUxAKBKMtoB0eUmKfobjH0) with the new Key API created.

 ## Configuring subdomain like region.azurebootcamp.net